23 Tools Every Concrete Contractor Needs

 You need a good assortment of hand tools and accessories to ensure the job goes well.
 Many hand tools are used more on the preparation side of the job, but they also come in handy during the pour.

-Common hand tools are different types of shovels, garden and concrete rakes, hand levels, and more.
+Common hand tools are shovels, garden and concrete rakes, hand levels, and more.

 Similar to wheelbarrows, don’t be too slow to replace hand tools that are not reliable and wearing out!

 Concrete Saws & Grinders

 Having safe, effective, and powerful cutting equipment is a must for your crew.

 Whether it’s cutting concrete, rebar, or forms, your crew needs reliable concrete saws and grinders.